Career Stagnation | Getting out of your comfort zone as a language teacher

 Sure, EFL teaching is quite separate from the TNTP and the public school system in America.
 Nevertheless, the concept of the ‘performance plateau’ possibly explains the feeling of career stagnation among EFL teachers.

 Perhaps teachers’ effectiveness reaches a plateau after five years on the job because they’ve reached a state of contentment by that point.
-By that, I mean almost complete satisfaction that their teaching style and methodologies bring out the best in their students.
+By that, teachers may be completely satisfied that their teaching style and methodologies bring out the best in their students.

 In my case, I started teaching English in 2006.
 Personally, I believe my teaching skills peaked when I taught business professionals back in 2012-13.
 This belief stems from the fact I finally had faith in my teaching approach after years of tinkering and accepting and rejecting input from both human and published sources.
 Certainly, such confidence and conviction rubbed off on my students who were generally willing to develop their language learning strategies and language skills outside of the classroom.